 The crypto market has been a trending topic for the past few months.
 Too much has happened, much more than the market can bear.

-> The crypto market has been a trending topic for the past few months.
-Too much has happened, much more than the market can bear.

-> The most recent price level of bitcoin is around $41,000.
-This level reflects an early recovery to the most recent low, but there is still a long way to go.
-So far, bitcoin is much closer to halving to the all-time high of $69,040 in November last year than to a strong recovery or experiencing new highs.
+This is why Bitcoin could be in a Recession.
+The most recent price level of bitcoin is around $41,000.
+This level reflects an early recovery from the most recent low, but there is still a long way to go.
+So far, bitcoin is much closer to halving the all-time high of $69,040 in November last year than to a strong recovery or experiencing new highs.

-> Bitcoin loses an advantage over traditional currencies
+Bitcoin loses an advantage over traditional currencies